-Windows compilation is supported, but the build process is somewhat convoluted at present.
-As such, only serial execution is supported with a minimal amount of additional build packages.
-These can either be installed by the user, or automatically in the build process.
+Windows compilation is supported but there are some complexities with building additional features on this platform at present.
+As such, only builds with a minimal amount of additional build packages are currently supported.
+These can either be installed by the user, or automatically as part of the build process.
+Support has recently been added for building with MPI on Windows.
+This enables parallel computations to be carried out with Nektar++ on Windows where only sequential computations were previously supported.